javierllorente/jobs/README.md

 Introduction
 ---------------
 jOBS is a Java library for consuming the [Open Build Service](http://openbuildservice.org/) REST API.
+It is powered by [Jersey](https://eclipse-ee4j.github.io/jersey/).

 **Features**
 - Getting build status